 Check & Clear Clogged Drain Line

 If you’re still asking, “Why does my dishwasher stink?” after the above cleaning tips, you may have a clogged drain line.
-Blockages can occur when larger food particles go down the drain and accumulate in the line.
+Blockages can occur when larger food particles go down the drain and accumulate in the line leaving you with a smelly dishwasher drain hose.
 Here’s how to check and clear a clogged drain line:

 - Use a screwdriver and pliers to disconnect the drain hose where it’s attached to the garbage disposal, sink drain, or air gap.